 According to data from the Child Guidance Clinic (CGC) in Singapore, Attention Deficit Hyperactivity Disorder (ADHD) is the most common condition in children and adolescents who visit this facility.
 The prevalence of ADHD is said to be between 1.7% and 16%.

 ADHD is a neuro-developmental disorder that is usually visible before the child gets to the age of 7 years old.
 Unfortunately, parents may not know that their child has ADHD.
-Many assume their children are being fussy or troublesome since some of ADHD behaviors are visible in most children.
+Many assume their children are being fussy or troublesome since some of the ADHD behaviors are visible in most children.

 How Can Parents Distinguish ADHD from Normal Behavior in Children?